fengma1992/textlint-rule-alive-link/README.md

 The resolution strategy is as follows:

-1. if the URI is like `//example.com`, the rule check `https://example.com` instead.
+1. If the URI is like `//example.com`, the rule check `https://example.com` instead.
 2. If `baseURI` is specified, use that path to resolve relative URIs (See the below section for details).
-2. If not, try to get the path of the file being linted and use its parent folder as the base path.
+3. If not, try to get the path of the file being linted and use its parent folder as the base path.
-3. If that's not available (e.g., when you are performing linting from API), put an error `Unable to resolve the relative URI`.
+4. If that's not available (e.g., when you are performing linting from API), put an error `Unable to resolve the relative URI`.

 ### URI matching in plain text